daevlin/Zero2Auto_homework/README.md

 This may be is a indicator that the sample might be malicous.

-Looking at the imports with rabin2 -i main_bin.exe we can see that the sample import the following API calls:
+Looking at the imports with the command "rabin2 -i main_bin.exe" we can see that the sample import the following API calls:

 ```
 [Imports]